 Pupil Forename: Pupil Surname:

+Address:

-Address: Post Code:
+Post Code:

 Date of Birth: Ethnic Origin:

-Unique pupil No. (UPN): School Year:
+Unique Pupil No (UPN): School Year:

-Current School:
+Current school:

 Name of Lead Person in School:

-Title Forename Surname
+Is the child currently known to social care?
+YES NO If yes, who is the named social worker?
+Is the social worker in agreement with this plan?
+YES NO Is the child currently in the TAF process YES NO Is the Lead Professional aware of this plan?
+YES NO Is the child subject to an EHCP?
+YES NO Who is the EHCP Coordinator?
+Has this plan been agreed with EHCP coordinator?
+YES NO Has the child previously had a Fixed Term Exclusion YES NO If yes, number of sessions missed due to FTE

+I attach

+adress

-Address Post Code
+Post Cod e:

-Tel No.

-email

-Relationship to o Pupil

-Title Forename Surname
+el No: Relations hip to Pupil:

+Parent 2

+Title: Forename: Surı name:

+Address:

-Address Post Code
+Post Cod e:

-Tel No.

-email

-Relationship to o Pupil

-Reason for part time timetable: please tick the most appropriate option
+Tel No: Relations hip to Pupil:

+Reason for pa rt time timetable (including intervention ns previously put in place):

-Timetable (please insert the hours that the child is expected to be in school):
+Timetable (plea ase insert the hours that the child is expec ted to be in school):

-Monday Tuesday Wednesday Thursday Friday
+Tuesday Wednesday Thursday Friday

-Total number of hours per week:

-Objectives of the part-time timetable:

-Any other comments relating to this part-time timetable:
+Monday HIPKHAV .
+Calledua IIIai Jaay

 Date of meeting agreeing the part-time timetable:

 Start date of part-time timetable:

 Review date of part-time timetable:

 End date of part-time timetable:

-I understand my child has been placed on a part-time timetable for a limited period.
+I understand my child has been placed on a part-time timetab le for a limited period.

-I have discussed the matter fully with the school and agree, during the period of the part-time timetable to:
+I have discussed the matter fully with the school and agree, d uring the period of the part-time timetable to:

-- take full responsibility for my child during the hours when not attending school - ensure there is supervision of schoolwork during those hours - ensure there is a flow between school and home for marking and guidance - take full responsibility for the health and safety of my child when they are not in school.
+take full responsibility for my child during the ensure there is supervision of schoolwork during ensure there is a flow between school and ho take full responsibility for the health and safe ring those hours ome for marking and guidance

+Signature

-Signature Date: (Parent/Carer): Dale.
+(Parent/Carer): Date:

 During the period of the part-time timetable the school will:

-- monitor the effectiveness of the part-time timetable - hold a review on the agreed date and inform Wirral Attendance Service of the outcome - provide work for the child to do whilst at home and mark all work completed - mark the school register with a C for any session missed due to the agreed plan.
+monitor the effectiveness of the part-time timetable hold a review on the agreed date and inform Wirral Attendance Service of the outcome provide work for the child to do whilst at home and mark all work completed mark the school register with a C for any session missed due to the agreed plan.

+Signature

-Signature Data (School): Date:
+(School): Date: